high-the-memory/ghost-input-filter/README.md

 - Change the GUIDs of the physical and virtual devices, and the Mode that should be used

 ### vJoy
-By default, this plugin will map every button (1-17 on my X56 Stick and 1-35 on my X56 throttle) to the corresponding button on a vJoy device.
+By default, this plugin will map every internal button (1-17 on my X56 Stick and 1-36 on my X56 throttle) to the corresponding button on a vJoy device.
 It is very similar to JG's "1-to-1 Mapping" preset.
-Make sure vJoy is configured with enough buttons for your device(s).
+It will also map all axes and hats by default.
+Make sure vJoy is configured with enough buttons and hats for your device(s) (and ideally keep all axes on, since JG doesn't always map axes 1:1).

 You can also add other mappings or JG configurations in the normal gui, and they should work on top of this plugin mapping.